GYY000/SQL2SQL_Bench/README.md

 # SQL2SQLBench

 SQL2SQLBench is a benchmark to test SQL dialect translators, and it is generally composed of three components (i.e., Dataset Construction, SQL Pair Generator, SQL Equivalence Verifier).
-We develop SQL2SQLBench to .
+We develop SQL2SQLBench to test the performance of existing dialect translators.

 ## System Overview